fedgut/Dog-care-services-API/README.md

 > User.find_by(email: 'eduardo@email.com').update(admin: true)
 > exit
 ```
-After that log in the user and keep the auth_token safe!
+After that login the user and keep the auth_token safe!

 ```bash
 $ http :3000/login email=eduardo@email.com password=foobar
 ```

-Finally, we'll create a new service this way (paste the auth_token in the Authorization header)
+Finally we'll create a new service this way (paste the auth_token in the Authorization header)

 ```bash
 $ http :3000/services name=grooming user_id=1 \